SoloFi/solo/README.md

 ## 5. Create a new user

 Navigate to `http://localhost:3000/signUp` and create a new user.
-Use the `API_KEY` from the setup script for the `Access key` field.
+Use the `API_TOKEN` from the setup script for the `Access key` field.
 You can also find this value in your `.env` file.